eagraf/habitat-new/README.md

 ```
 TS_AUTHKEY=<authkey> make run-dev
 ```
+If you're exposing the service to the public internet with `TS_FUNNEL_ENABLED=1`, you may have to wait several seconds for it to show up in your tailscale console.
+From there you can get the hostname.
 The container saves node state in an anonymous volume.
 If you'd like to run the Habitat node with completely new state, run:
 ```
 make run-dev-fresh